-Your team probably added at least one MCP server this quarter.
-You reviewed zero of them — and the audit process for doing so doesn't exist yet in any standardized form.
+Your team added at least one MCP server this quarter.
+You reviewed zero of them.
+The audit process for doing so does not exist yet in any standardized form.

-That's not a criticism.
-The npm ecosystem spent 15 years building npm audit, lock files, and reproducible installs before anyone treated dependency hygiene as critical infrastructure work.
-MCP has been in production for under 18 months.
-The VulnerableMCP project now tracks over 60 documented vulnerabilities including 14 remote code execution vectors and 15 data exfiltration patterns [4].
-Between January and February 2026 alone, security researchers filed over 30 CVEs against MCP servers, clients, and infrastructure [1].
-The worst of them — CVE-2025-6514 in the mcp-remote package — scored CVSS 9.6 and sat inside a package downloaded 437,000 times before anyone noticed [2].
+That is not an indictment.
+The npm ecosystem spent fifteen years building lock files, npm audit, and reproducible installs before dependency hygiene became infrastructure work.
+MCP has been in production for under eighteen months.
+The VulnerableMCP project tracks over sixty documented vulnerabilities — fourteen remote code execution vectors and fifteen data exfiltration patterns [4].
+Between January and February 2026, researchers filed over thirty CVEs against MCP servers, clients, and infrastructure [1].
+The worst of them — CVE-2025-6514 in mcp-remote — scored CVSS 9.6 and sat inside a package downloaded 437,000 times before anyone noticed [2].

-This article describes a 0–100 supply chain audit scorecard for evaluating third-party MCP servers before you pull them into your stack.
-The scorecard covers five dimensions: author provenance, permission scope, code audit surface, network access profile, and runtime behavior.
-A server scoring below 50 is a hard block.
-Between 50 and 69 it requires compensating controls before deployment.
-This isn't a theoretical framework — it synthesizes the audit criteria from the Cloud Security Alliance's mcpserver-audit project [7] and the over-privileged tool capabilities research published to arXiv in early 2026 [8], assembled into a single evaluation workflow your team can gate in CI.
+This is a 0–100 supply chain scorecard for evaluating third-party MCP servers before they reach your stack.
+Five dimensions: author provenance, permission scope, code audit surface, network access profile, runtime behavior.
+Below 50 is a hard block.
+Between 50 and 69 the server runs sandboxed with compensating controls.
+The rubric synthesizes the Cloud Security Alliance's mcpserver-audit criteria [7] and the over-privileged tool capabilities research published to arXiv earlier this year [8] into a single workflow your team can gate in CI.

-Three incidents that already happened — before most teams had a review process
+Three incidents shipped before most teams had a review process at all

 Three incidents from the past eight months make the risk concrete.

-The reference implementation that shipped with three chained vulnerabilities.
-Anthropic's own mcp-server-git — distributed as a reference implementation that teams routinely cloned and forked — contained CVE-2025-68145, CVE-2025-68143, and CVE-2025-68144 [10].
-These three vulnerabilities chain together to achieve full remote code execution via a malicious .git/config file.
-Teams that copied the reference implementation inherited all three.
-The SQLite MCP companion server was forked over 5,000 times on GitHub before researchers discovered the SQL injection vectors and Anthropic archived the repository [4].
-Those forks don't inherit the deprecation notice.
-They persist in downstream agents, silently, with no update path.
+Reference implementations are not exempt.
+Anthropic's own mcp-server-git — the implementation teams cloned and forked as a starting point — shipped with CVE-2025-68145, CVE-2025-68143, and CVE-2025-68144 [10].
+The three chain together to achieve full remote code execution via a malicious .git/config file.
+Every team that copied the reference inherited every vulnerability.
+The companion SQLite MCP server was forked over 5,000 times before researchers found the SQL injection vectors and Anthropic archived the repo [4].
+Those forks do not inherit the deprecation notice.
+They sit in downstream agents, silently, with no update path.

-The backdoored server published to the npm registry.
-A supply chain attack in late 2025 published a functional but backdoored MCP server mimicking a legitimate email API integration [3].
-Teams that added it handed attackers a persistent position inside their agent's tool execution loop — not just arbitrary code execution, but the ability to shape what the LLM believes it should do next.
-That distinction matters.
-A compromised npm package can exfiltrate data.
-A compromised MCP server can redirect reasoning.
+The npm registry is a delivery channel for backdoors.
+A supply chain attack in late 2025 published a functional MCP server mimicking a legitimate email API integration [3].
+Teams that added it handed attackers a persistent position inside their agent's tool execution loop — not just arbitrary code execution, but the ability to shape what the model believes it should do next.
+That distinction is the whole article.
+A compromised npm package exfiltrates data.
+A compromised MCP server redirects reasoning.

-The zero-verification installation default.
-The standard MCP onboarding pattern — npx -y @modelcontextprotocol/server-filesystem — fetches the latest version from npm at runtime with no integrity verification [6].
+The default install pattern is a live update channel. npx -y @modelcontextprotocol/server-filesystem fetches the latest version from npm at runtime with zero integrity verification [6].
 No lockfile equivalent.
 No SHA pinning.
 Just version resolution at install time, on every machine that runs the config.
-An attacker who publishes a malicious patch release of a popular MCP package reaches every team running that installation pattern before the CVE is even filed.
+An attacker who publishes a malicious patch release of any popular MCP package reaches every team running that pattern before the CVE is even filed.

-The common thread: none of these require exotic attack capability.
-They all exploit the trust gap between how teams think about MCP servers — like SaaS API integrations — and what MCP servers actually are: untrusted code with privileged execution context inside your agent's reasoning loop.
+None of this requires exotic capability.
+Each incident exploits the same trust gap: teams treat MCP servers like SaaS API integrations, when MCP servers are untrusted code with privileged execution context inside the agent's reasoning loop.

-Why npm supply chain hygiene doesn't transfer directly to MCP server evaluation
+Why the muscle memory from npm supply chain hygiene does not transfer

 An npm package runs your code.
 An MCP server runs inside your agent's decision loop.
 That distinction matters more than it sounds.

-When a compromised npm package executes, it operates within the boundaries of what your code called it to do.
-When a compromised MCP server runs, it can return tool descriptions that contain injected instructions, craft tool responses that redirect the model's subsequent reasoning, or establish outbound connections during initialization that look indistinguishable from normal tool setup.
-This attack class has a name: tool poisoning [5].
-A malicious MCP server doesn't need to compromise your codebase.
-It needs to compromise your LLM's beliefs about what it should do next — and tool descriptions are the primary injection surface.
+When a compromised npm package executes, it operates within the boundaries of what your code asked it to do.
+When a compromised MCP server runs, it can return tool descriptions that contain injected instructions, craft tool responses that redirect the model's subsequent reasoning, and establish outbound connections during initialization indistinguishable from normal tool setup.
+The attack class has a name: tool poisoning [5].
+A malicious MCP server does not need to compromise your codebase.
+It needs to compromise the model's beliefs about what to do next — and tool descriptions are the primary injection surface.

-The permission model amplifies the risk.
+The permission model amplifies the blast radius.
 MCP servers commonly request filesystem access, subprocess execution, and outbound network connectivity.
-A documentation lookup server that requests write access to the project directory isn't a misconfiguration — it's a signal.
-The over-privileged tool capabilities research found that 82% of 2,614 MCP implementations surveyed use file operations vulnerable to path traversal attacks [8].
-Most weren't malicious; they were written without a security model.
+A documentation lookup server requesting write access to the project directory is not a misconfiguration.
+It is a signal.
+The over-privileged tool capabilities research found that 82% of 2,614 MCP implementations surveyed use file operations vulnerable to path traversal [8].
+Most were not malicious.
+They were written without a security model.

-One constraint worth naming upfront: the runtime behavior dimension of any audit is inherently incomplete.
-Adversarial MCP servers can detect sandbox environments and behave correctly during testing, then behave differently in production.
+One constraint up front: runtime behavior testing is inherently incomplete.
+Adversarial servers can detect sandbox environments and behave correctly during audit, then act differently in production.
 Behavioral analysis catches careless attackers, not sophisticated ones.
-For integrations that touch regulated data or production systems, no automated audit substitutes for a manual read of the server's source code with adversarial intent.
+For integrations that touch regulated data or production systems, no automated audit substitutes for a manual read of the source with adversarial intent.

 Runs within your code's call boundaries